 Prepare Your Chainsaw Grinder

 If you haven’t bought one then you need to from any local hardware store or online.
-There are many different types of chainsaw sharpeners on the market to choose from to help you sharpen your chainsaw.
+There are many different types of sharpeners on the market to choose from to help you sharpen your chainsaw.

 Some great choices can be timberline chainsaw sharpener, Makita chainsaw sharpener, Oregon chainsaw sharpener, and STIHL chainsaw sharpener.

-Once you have your grinder, attach it on a workbench through the holes that are attached at the base.
+Once you have your grinder, attach it to a workbench through the holes that are attached at the base.
 Remove the grinding wheel cover with the help of a screwdriver.

-Next, you will have to remove the grinder lock cap and install the right grinding wheel to sharpen your chainsaw.
+Next, you will have to remove the grinder lock cap and install the right grinding wheel for sharpening your chainsaw.
 After, place back the lock cap and replace the cover.

 Prepare The Chainsaw

-The first thing you need o know with your chainsaw are the blade specifications.
+The first thing you need to know about your chainsaw is the blade specifications.
 You must know about its gauge and the pitch.
 Check the user manual to know these specifications.

 Once you’re through, start to prepare the chainsaw.
-Remove the chain from the saw and clean it properly with using a solvent of your choosing.
+Hold your chainsaw, remove the chainsaw’s chain, and clean it properly with using a solvent of your choosing.

-Wait for the chain to dry completely and lift the chain stops sliding the chain into its sliding tracks.
+Wait for the chain to dry completely and lift the chain, stop sliding the chain into its sliding tracks.
 Lower the stops to lock the chain in place.

 Knowing the specifications of the blade will be put into action in this step.
 Chainsaws come with different size blades meaning each has a recommended angle in the user manual.

 Some will have angle recommendations of 0-60 degrees.
-You need to rotate the grinder’s locking wheel to the recommended chainsaw sharpening angles and tighten it from the bottom.
+You need to rotate the grinding wheels for sharpening to the recommended chainsaw sharpening angles and tighten it from the bottom.

 Plug in the sharpener and turn on the switch to start sharpening the chainsaw.
 Start with the chain from where the stop rests and let the sparks fly.

-Make sure you sharpen all the chain teeth by continuously pulling the chain so that the tooth you are to sharpen is placed in the chain stop.
+Make sure you sharpen all the chainsaw teeth by continuously pulling the chain so that the tooth you are to sharpen is placed in the chain stop.

-Once you are through with the first tooth set, unplug the grinder and rotate the locking wheel to the opposite direction to set the right angle to sharpen the rest of the chain.
+Once you are through with the first tooth set, unplug the grinder and rotate the locking wheel in the opposite direction to readjust the right angle to sharpen the rest of the saw chain.

-When you are done sharpening the entire chain, the teeth will look shiny and sharp.
+When you are done the job of sharpening the entire chain, the teeth will look shiny and sharp.

 Chainsaw Sharpening Tips And Tricks

 Sharpening a chainsaw requires one to be very cautious during the entire operation.
-There are many chainsaw sharpening mistakes that people do which can result in traumatic accidents.
+There are many chainsaw sharpening mistakes that people make which can result in traumatic accidents.

 For example, aggressive chainsaw sharpening can result in the grinder sinking into your hands and taking off plenty of metal from the tooth of the chain.

-The best way to sharpen a chainsaw is if you follow a few chainsaw sharpening tricks.
+The best way to sharpen a chainsaw is you follow a few chainsaw sharpening tricks.

-The first secret to sharpening a chainsaw is to brace the saw properly.
+The first secret to appropriate sharpening of a chainsaw is to brace the saw properly.
 Place the bar on a bench vice and secure it well.
-Make sure that each stroke is consistent for each of the teeth.
+Make sure that each stroke is consistent for each of the saw’s teeth.

-I had talked of aggressive sharpening, which most people do because they want really sharp teeth.
-This mistake has numerous dangers one of them being risk to kickback as you sharpen.
+I had talked of aggressive sharpening, which most people do because they want sharp teeth.
+This mistake has numerous dangers one of them being the risk of a kickback as you sharpen the tooth.